Special Educational Needs

 Integrative lessons open up a wide range of opportunities for children and young people with and without SEN to share learning experiences.
 Pupils with special educational needs can enjoy integrative teaching at primary school, compulsory secondary school, the lower cycle of an academic secondary school, pre-vocational school and the one-year domestic science school.

 Special school (from the ages of 6 to 15 years)

-Special School encompasses nine school years.
-The final year is the Pre-Vocational Year.
+Special school consists of nine grades, with the last grade being a pre-vocational year.
 With the approval of the school authority and with the consent of the body operating the school, the special school may be attended for a maximum of 12 years.
 Special school education in Austria is made up of ten types.